escapewindow/obsidian-nvim-196/Detective.md

 ---
-alias: [Amanda Green, Detective Green, Mandy]
+aliases: [Amanda Green, Detective Green, Mandy]
 ---

 # Not an alias